-Australian manufacturer Davies, Craig says this process was made possible by the introduction of the initial Davies, Craig EWP Controller, launched in 1999.
+This process has been made possible by the introduction of the initial Davies Craig EWP Controller, launched in 1999.

 Since then, this unique Controller has advanced to encompass digital technology and now the patented LCD EWP/Fan Digital Controller monitors and manages the entire cooling system for both 12V and 24V electrical systems.

-The introduction of the display screen along with several new push-button features now also vastly enhances information available in demanding highway and motor sport applications.
+The introduction of the display screen along with several new, push-button features vastly enhances information available in demanding highway and the various motor sport applications.

 Importantly, it can also provide heat soak protection and continues coolant circulation and electric cooling fan air flow for a period after engine shutdown.

 The performance, efficiency, and environmental benefits delivered by enhanced cooling systems provided by innovative companies like Davies Craig Pty Ltd are ‘game changing.’

 These advantages will, no doubt, become even more crucial as environmental regulations continue to increase, along with consumer demands for more fuel-efficient, higher horsepower vehicles.

 Davies, Craig says there are some significant horsepower and torque gains should the mechanical water pump and mechanical fan be removed and replaced with a Davies Craig EWP Electric Water Pump Combo Kit, which includes the Digital Controller and Thermatic Electric Cooling Fan.